What I saw at Trump's South Carolina rally

 Truth be told, there were countless other people who came up to me and apologized for the behavior they had also witnessed Monday night.
 A few said they were sorry "on behalf of the people of South Carolina."
 No problem, I told them.
 It's part of the job.

-A local reporter from Columbia and said to me: "I'd say you've won over half the crowd."
+A local reporter from Columbia leaned over and said to me: "I'd say you've won over half the crowd."

 Then came the highlight of the night.
 Shortly before Trump's speech, a gentleman asked if any of us in the press could lend him a chair for an elderly woman who was not feeling well.
 She, like so many of the President's supporters, had stood in line for hours in 90-degree temperatures to get a glimpse of Trump in action.
 Without hesitation, I offered him mine.
 The man later came back to us with his mother who thanked me.